Tor circuit fingerprinting defenses using adaptive padding: An adaptive padding framework for Tor

-We decided to use our adaptive padding framework by creating two padding machines that aim to hide rendezvous and introduction circuits respectively.
-We hoped that by building these machines we would gain understanding about the strengths and weaknesses of our adaptive padding framework.
-The machines aimed to be simple and only hide the minimum amount of features utilized by previous work.

-In particular, the machines aimed to make \emph{rendezvous circuits} look like \emph{exit circuits}, and introduction circuits to look like \emph{directory circuits}.
-The padding was initiated by the client and went up to the middle relay, the middle relay replied with padding of its own.
-The padding hides the following features:
+After deploying our framework to the live Tor network, we tested our framework by designing padding machines that hide introduction circuits, based on the fingerprints identified in \cite{KwonALDD15} and \autoref{sec:vanilla-fpring}.
+Our deployed machines aimed to make introduction circuits look like \emph{directory circuits} fetching \emph{directory information}.
+The machines obfuscate the handshake sequence of introduction circuits by carefully adding cells to the right place.
+The padding was initiated by the client and went up to the middle relay, at which point the middle relay replied with padding of its own.